 There are a number of individuals specially trained and charged with specific responsibilities in the area of sexual harassment.
 In brief, they are:

 b.
 External Reporting

 Sexual harassment is prohibited by state and federal law.
 In addition to the internal resources just described, individuals may pursue complaints directly with the government agencies that deal with unlawful harassment and discrimination claims, e.g., the U.S. Equal Employment Opportunity Commission (EEOC), the Office for Civil Rights (OCR) of the U.S. Department of Education, and the State of California Department of Fair Employment and Housing (DFEH).
-These agencies are listed in the Government section of the telephone book.
 A violation of this policy may exist even where the conduct in question does not violate the law.

 This policy went into effect on October 6, 1993, and amended November 30, 1995, May 30, 2002, August 30, 2012, June 11, 2013, December 6, 2013, and August 2, 2016.
 It is subject to periodic review, and any comments or suggestions should be forwarded to the Director of the Sexual Harassment Policy Office.

 Applicability of Stanford Policies Pertaining to Sexual Harassment

 NOTE: The applicable policy for sexual harassment is based on the role of the alleged wrongdoer within the University.
 Administrative Guide Memo 1.7.1 applies to incidents in which a faculty, staff or other third parties is alleged to have engaged in sexual harassment of a University community member.
 Stanford’s Guide Memo 1.7.3 (Prohibited Sexual Conduct policy) applies to incidents in which a student is alleged to have engaged in sexual harassment of a University community member.
 Guide Memo 1.7.2 applies to all University members who are alleged to be in a prohibited consensual sexual or romantic relationship.